jmtoball/dampfplauderer/README.md

 ### Usage without Swagger

 If you don't use Swagger yet to document your APIs, that's no problem.
-You can also use dampflauderer to fake routes with ease.
+You can also use dampfplauderer to fake routes with ease.

 Let's create a file to set up a small, but powerful fake server: